Read Critical Theory with voice, context, and method in the same frame.

 Prompt 1: Provide a general description of Critical Theory.

-A good description of Critical Theory should teach the reader what to notice.
+A general description of Critical Theory

-The central claim is this: Critical Theory is a broad philosophical framework that has its roots in the Frankfurt School, which was founded in the early 20th century.
+In plain terms: Critical Theory is a broad philosophical framework that has its roots in the Frankfurt School, which was founded in the early 20th century.

 Focus